Alkisum/SofaTime/README.md

-# VLC Remote
+# Sofa Time

-VLC Remote is an Android app that enables the user to control VLC media player remotely.
+Sofa Time is an Android app that enables the user to control VLC media player remotely.

 ## Requirements